tonyhbc/my_web/content/home/gallery/gallery.md

 title: Gallery
 subtitle:

+design:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns: '2'
 ---

-_Some of my casual photographical works._
+_Some of my casual photography works._

 {{< gallery >}}